fivequarters/fusebit.io/src/_blog/_posts/run-every-nodejs-version-in-lambda.md

 ## How does it work?

-The [fusebit/everynode](https://github.com/fusebit/everynode) project provides pre-built [AWS Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) that contain [custom AWS Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) for every Node.js version >=11 in all commercial AWS regions.
+The [fusebit/everynode](https://github.com/fusebit/everynode) project provides pre-built [AWS Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) that contain [custom AWS Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) for every Node.js version >=11 running on Amazon Linux 2 in all commercial AWS regions.
 The layers are built and hosted by [Fusebit](https://fusebit.io) for all developers to use.

+We constantly monitor for new Node.js releases and generally provide new AWS Lambda runtime layers in all AWS regions within six hours after release.

 ## What is Fusebit?